<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 • Prevent LEDs from overheating (you can research thermal runaway for more details on this)

-It’s important to remember that LED lighting is made of up sensitive and finely-tuned electronics, so the power requirements are important and much more sophisticated than the output of a basic transformer.
+It’s important to remember that LED lighting is made up of sensitive and finely-tuned electronics, so the power requirements are important and much more sophisticated than the output of a basic transformer.
 Also, while an LED driver does regulate power, it is not a substitute for a surge protector.

 What is Electronic Control Gear (ECG)?